trans-travel/trans-travel/us/ut.md

 ## Jails / Prisons

- * Trans women are typically be housed with men.
-This would be required under HB257, if signed by the governor.
+ * Trans women are required to be housed with men.
- * Trans men are typically be housed with women.
-This would be required under HB257, if signed by the governor.
+ * Trans men are required to be housed with women.
- * Nonbinary people would typically be housed according to sex assigned at birth.
-This would be required under HB257, if signed by the governor.
+ * Nonbinary people are required to be housed according to sex assigned at birth.

 ## Legal Definition of Sex

 Non-binary people are recognized in limited ways.

-Some laws specify male, female, and similar words based on sex assigned at birth, gametes, and/or chromosomes.
-HB257 would extend this to additional laws, if signed by the governor.
+Utah laws specify male, female, and similar words based on sex assigned at birth, gametes, and/or chromosomes.

 Utah allows gender marker changes on IDs in some circumstances.
-It is unknown how HB257 may impact this, if signed by the governor.
+It is unknown how law passed in 2024 may impact this.

 ## Medical Care